TheBitmap/TradeBot/README.md

 so, my bot is now useless.
 I may or may not port it to another exchange, however, I've decided to give it away for anyone interested.

 I am NOT AT ALL liable if you lose money using this bot.
 I've clearly stated that I am NOT a programmer... and you're deciding to use my bot, so good luck.
-I'll update this readme soon enough.
+I'll update this readme soon enough.... maybe?
 -----------------------------------------------------------

 This bot was designed to make many small profits as the prices rises and falls.
 Some people call this a ping-pong strategy.
 The bot will purchase LTC as every level.
 By default, it will use .005% of your assets for each trade, and will place trades according to the spread you want to cover... all configurable in the bot.